Bahrain: Wealth fund to invest in global securities

 Talal Al Zain, Mumtalakat

+"Our medium-term plan is to have 50% of the fund invested in the Middle East and North Africa across asset classes and 50% invested globally across asset classes," says Al Zain, adding that this goal will take between five and 10 years to fulfil.
 At present almost the entire portfolio is invested in Bahrain, with real estate assets accounting for one-third and private equity most of the rest.
-So while the fund is sectorally diversified including hospitality, telecoms, financial services and natural resources Al Zain admits it is too concentrated from a geographic and asset-class point of view.
-He declines to elaborate on where its focus will lie outside the Middle East and North Africa region.
+So while the fund is sectorally diversified – including hospitality, telecoms, financial services and natural resources – Al Zain admits it is too concentrated from a geographic and asset-class point of view.